Heraldry Symbols & What They Mean

 It is an emblem of safe travel and is found on the shields of many families during the time of the crusades.
 Because its shells, once separated, can never be rejoined, the escallop is also an emblem of fidelity.

-The escarbuncle is a symbol of supremacy and it is an interesting example of a charge developed by the evolution of the shield itself.
+The escarbuncle is a symbol of supremacy in heraldry and it is an interesting example of a charge developed by the evolution of the shield itself.
 In ancient warfare iron bands stemming from the centre and radiating outwards were used to strengthen the shield for better protection in battle.

 Over time the pattern made by these brands was adopted as a charge and called in heraldic terms an escarbuncle.
 However, it is also accepted as a representation of a brilliant gem.

-An eye signifies the providence in government.
+In heraldry, an eye signifies the providence in government.

 The Roman fasces, or lictors’ rods is a bundle of polished rods bound around a battle-axe.